0belous/roblox-fix-friends-extension/README.md

 # The Hell is Connections, Roblox?
 NOTE: V1.2 RELEASED!
-This Chrome extension changes "Connections" back to "Friends" on the Roblox website.
+This extension changes "Connections" back to "Friends" on the Roblox website.

 ---